anfoureight/portfolio-website/README.md

 ## 📌 Description
 This is a personal portfolio website project built using HTML and CSS.
-It is designed to showcase my future projects, skills, and experience as a developer.
+It is designed to showcase projects, skills, and experience.

 ## 🚀 Features
 - Responsive design